 A long term relationship with a narcissist sends you into a path of confusion and loss of self.
 The narcissist is like a virus that infects every part of you, and they are a parasite that comes to feed off your willingness to help and support, your willingness to forgive, stealing your money, your home, your self-love, self-worth, self-trust and your own reality, plus so much more.

 The narcissist wants to extract maximum energy from you, which then places you into the fight, flight, freeze or fawn mode.

-Being under constant fear and stress, as you are constantly worrying about what the narcissist might do next, looking for ways to counteract it.
+You end up living under constant fear and stress, as you are constantly worrying about what the narcissist might do next, looking for ways to counteract it.

-You become so physically and psychologically out of touch, Brain frog confusion, lack of energy, slowly you lose touch of reality.
+You become so physically and psychologically out of touch, Brain frog, confusion, lack of energy, slowly you lose touch of reality.
 Leaving you trapped and looking towards the narcissist for reality checks.

 The narcissist will use this against you, constantly putting you down.